Rules and Regulations

 Art.
 4 Race Date

-The Sierre-Zinal Adult Race and the Chandolin-Zinal Junior Race are customarily held each year on the day before the second Sunday in August.
+The Sierre-Zinal Adult Race and the Chandolin-Zinal Junior Race are, in principle, held each year on the second Saturday of August.

 The Children's Race generally takes place at the end of the afternoon on the eve of the Sierre-Zinal and Chandolin Zinal Races.